luciangreen/luciancicd/README.md

 * Note: Once all tests are successful, to move the files in `../private2/luciancicd-testing/` into the repository, enter `move_to_repository_or_back.`, then commit them.
 Re-enter this command to swap the files back.
 (NB.
 This is done in `luciancicd.` if tests are successful.)

 * Important: So far, Lucian CI/CD might not save comments entered without code.
 To revert to a previous version just run, run `move_to_repository_or_back.` and `set_up_luciancicd.` to save the files.
+I.e. to keep comments when only comments are added, run `set_up_luciancicd.` instead of `luciancicd.`.

 # Authors